buidlone/docs/whitepaper/technical-solution.md

 ### Dictionary

-* Investment pool factory - creates investment pools on demand with a certain specified properties.
+* Investment pool factory - smart contract that creates investment pools on demand with certain specific properties.
-* Distribution contract - the contract that ends up sending asset streams to the Creator's account.
+* Distribution contract - smart contract that create/send asset streams to the Creator's account.
 In direct locking model - it will be "Investment Pool" itself.
 * Investment pool - allows investors to invest money during the fundraiser period.

     Keeps those funds locked(TBD), distributes them during milestone periods.
 * Successful fundraiser - total amount of collected investments is more than or equal to soft cap.